 Beginning with a microeconomic foundation to finance, the course provides an in-depth analysis of portfolio choice and equilibrium pricing of financial assets.

-The course covers mathematical and statistical techniques that have immediate applications in finance.
-It is designed to equip students with relevant knowledge of methods for univariate and multivariate cross-sectional and time-series analyses and the ability to apply them to finance problems.
+The course covers statistical techniques that have immediate applications in finance.
+It is designed to equip students with relevant knowledge of methods for causal inference, time series analysis and machine learning.
+The focus is on the ability to apply the methods to finance problems.

 Autumn semester (November - January)

 The course covers empirical models in finance.
-It begins with an overview of more advanced econometric techniques, such as maximum likelihood.
-The course then deals with applying econometric techniques to test financial models, such as tests of information efficiency, market microstructure models, event studies and test of asset pricing models.
+It begins with an overview of more advanced econometric techniques, such as maximum likelihood and GMM.
+The course then deals with applying econometric techniques to test financial models, such as tests of information efficiency, market microstructure models, event studies, asset pricing, and pricing of fixed income instruments.